-In the first interrogation, the Final-Unit-Indication AVP with Final-Unit-Action REDIRECT or RESTRICT ACCESS can also be present with no Granted-Service-Unit AVP in the Credit-Control-Answer or in the AA answer.
-This indicates to the Diameter credit-control client to execute the specified action immediately.
-If the home service provider policy is to terminate the service, naturally, the server SHOULD return the appropriate transient failure (see section 9.1) in order to implement the policy-defined action.
+In the first interrogation, the Final-Unit-Indication AVP with Final-Unit-Action set to REDIRECT or RESTRICT_ACCESS can also be present with no Granted-Service-Unit AVP in the Credit-Control-Answer or in the AA-Answer.
+This indicates to the Diameter Credit-Control client that the client is to execute the specified action immediately.
+If the home service provider policy is to terminate the service, naturally, the server SHOULD return the appropriate transient failure (see Section 9.1) in order to implement the policydefined action.

-The Final-Unit-Action AVP defines the behavior of the service element when the user's account cannot cover the cost of the service and MUST always be present if the Final-Unit-Indication AVP is included in a command.
+The Final-Unit-Action AVP defines the behavior of the Service Element when the user's account cannot cover the cost of the service and MUST always be present if the Final-Unit-Indication AVP is included in a command.

-If the Final-Unit-Action AVP is set to TERMINATE, no other AVPs MUST be present.
+If the Final-Unit-Action AVP is set to TERMINATE, the Final-Unit-Indication group AVP MUST NOT contain any other AVPs.

-If the Final-Unit-Action AVP is set to REDIRECT at least the Redirect-Server AVP MUST be present.
+If the Final-Unit-Action AVP is set to REDIRECT, the Redirect-Server AVP or the Redirect-Server-Extension AVP (at least one) MUST be present.
 The Restriction-Filter-Rule AVP or the Filter-Id AVP MAY be present in the Credit-Control-Answer message if the user is also allowed to access other services that are not accessible through the address given in the Redirect-Server AVP.